 - Claims history: If you have filed a claim on a prior property insurance policy, like a renters insurance policy, that may affect the price of your homeowners insurance.

 - Coverage types: Choosing higher coverage limits and adding additional coverage to your standard home insurance policy will typically increase your premium.

 - Personal information: Some personal information, like your credit-based insurance score, age and marital status, may affect how much you pay for your insurance.

 The best way to determine the cost of your first home insurance for your new home is to get quotes from several insurance providers.
 This can help you compare each company’s coverage options, discounts and prices.

 When to buy homeowners insurance

 How to determine the amount of home insurance coverage you need

 However, in addition to the minimum coverage required by your lender, you may want to consider purchasing additional dwelling coverage, optional endorsements or increased liability coverage to provide more financial protection.

 To help decide how much homeowners insurance you need as a first-time buyer, you may want to:

 - Research local building costs to see how much it would cost to replace the home: Some areas of the country have higher costs for materials and labor that could impact how much it would cost to repair or rebuild your home.
 With the purchase of an existing home, it can also be helpful to reference pictures on real estate sites when discussing property details with an insurance agent.
 The insurance agent may want to review the pictures as well.

-- Take inventory of the furniture and belongings you intend to move into the home: You do not need to figure out the exact value of your belongings — your personal property coverage typically defaults to between 50% and 75% of your dwelling coverage amount.
+- Take inventory of the furniture and belongings you intend to move into the home: You do not need to figure out the exact value of your belongings — your personal property coverage typically defaults to between 50 and 75 percent of your dwelling coverage amount.
 But having a rough estimate of your personal property may help you decide whether you need to add more personal property coverage to adequately insure your belongings in case of a total loss, like the losses that can occur from a fire or tornado.